Medical Scribe Jobs (Work at Home) – What To Know

 3 – ScribeKick

 Per their job description, “As a scribe, you will accompany your assigned physician to patient visits, either in-person or virtually.
-While your physician examines and talks to the patient, you chart directly into the electronic medical record (EMR), in real time.
-You ensure the accurate and timely documentation of the medical chart.”
+While your physician examines and talks to the patient, you chart directly into the electronic medical record (EMR), in real time.”

-As far as education is concerned, they require a Bachelor’s degree, or be a junior or senior working towards a bachelor’s degree in a related field of study.
-They also prefer some past experience in healthcare or science, but this is not required.
+They require a bachelor's degree, or that you be a junior or senior working toward a bachelor's degree in a related field.
+Some past experience in healthcare or science is preferred but not required.

 Go here to apply at ScribeKick.
-Look for the listings that say REMOTE because not all of them are work at home.
+Look for listings marked REMOTE, as not all of them are work-from-home.
 Note that they do not hire in all states.

 4 – Robin Healthcare

+At Robin Healthcare, you will be documenting patient encounters, navigating electronic medical records, and providing feedback to help improve note-taking systems.
 You must be able to work full-time, 35 to 40 hours per week.
-Medical scribe experience, health care experience, and experience working with EMR's (Electronic Medical Records) is preferred but not required.
+Medical scribe experience, healthcare experience, and experience working with EMRs is preferred but not required.

 Go here to check for remote openings at Robin Healthcare.
-Openings are not always available.
-Note they also do not hire in every state.
+Openings are not always available, and they do not hire in every state.

 5 – Prediction Health

-A Bachelor's degree is preferred but not required.
-You must at minimum have a high school diploma or equivalent.
-They also are looking for candidates with past experience in medical scribing, transcription, or related fields.
+A bachelor's degree is preferred but not required, and a high school diploma or equivalent is the minimum.
+They also look for candidates with past experience in medical scribing, transcription, or related fields.

 Go here to check for openings at Prediction Health.

-• FlexJobs – This one isn't free, but it's one of the best job boards around for remote and flexible work.
-Medical scribe positions and other remote medical jobs are often listed.
-Use promo code AFFILPROMO to get up to 30% off your subscription.
-It's easy to cancel, too.
+FlexJobs — Not free, but one of the best job boards around for remote and flexible work.
+Medical scribe positions and other remote medical jobs are often listed here.

-• Indeed – A very popular job board I'm sure you've heard of.
-Just search “medical scribe” and “remote” in the search box to see what's open now.
+Indeed — A very popular job board you've likely heard of.
+Just search “medical scribe” and “remote” to see what's currently open.

-• Glassdoor – We've had great luck sourcing remote jobs of all kinds of Glassdoor!
-Be sure to create an account with them and search for openings for medical scribes regularly.
+Glassdoor — A great resource for sourcing remote jobs of all kinds.
+Create an account and search for medical scribe openings regularly.

-• Our Work at Home Newsletter – We send out a work at home newsletter several times a week with new remote job leads across all categories as we find them.
-Sometimes this does include medical scribe and other medical openings.
-It's free to get on our list and start getting updates.
+My Work-at-Home Newsletter — I send out a newsletter several times a week with new remote job leads as I find them.
+Sometimes this includes medical scribe and other medical openings.
+It's free to subscribe.

-We hope this helps you understand what medical scribes do and how to get started if this interests you.
+I hope this helps you understand what medical scribes do and how to get started if this interests you.
+Good luck!